-Partitioning and Load Balancing using Zoltan
+Partitioning and Load Balancing with Isorropia and Zoltan

-Erik Boman
+Erik G. Boman

-In order to get good parallel performance, the data distribution (layout) is important.
-Poor data distribution can both cause high communication between processes and also load imbalance, that is, some processes have more work than others.
+In order to get good parallel performance, the data distribution (map) is important.
+Poor data distribution can both lead to high communication among processes and also load imbalance, that is, some processes have more work than others.